 More than thirty nativity scenes are visible in the city of Bamberg.
 These are spread over the entire town and invite you to an exciting exploration of cribs.
 The range extends from historical to modern models.
 [German]

 The construction of the Catholic Parish church in Gloggnitz started in 1933 but wasn’t finished before 1962.
-The church is dedicated to Christ the King, so it is generally known as Christkönigskirche.
+The church is dedicated to Christ the King.
+Therefore, it is generally known as Christkönigskirche.

 The pilgrimage church of Maria Taferl (Wallfahrtsbasilika Maria Taferl) is after the pilgrimage church of Mariazell the second most import pilgrimage church of Austria.
 Since 1947 the church has been granted the title basilica minor.